canwe/blog/_posts/2011-08-02-5-tips-that-you-might-not-know-about-notepad.md

 ## 3. Edit two files side by side in Notepad

 Open the two files which you want to edit simultaneously.
-Right click on any one file's tab and then select **'Move to other view' **which will split the screen into two for each of the file.
+Right click on any one file's tab and then select **'Move to other view'Â **which will split the screen into two for each of the file.

 Of course, you can have more than 2 files open at the same and you can move any file into any view.
 Just follow the above said tip.

 ## 4. Switching between vertical and horizontal split in side by side editing mode

 When you edit two files side by side, the files can be split either vertically or horizontally.
-To switch between vertical  Horizontal, right click on the bar which splits the views and then select **'Rotate to Left' **or **'Rotate to Right'**.
+To switch between vertical  Horizontal, right click on the bar which splits the views and then select **'Rotate to Left'Â **or **'Rotate to Right'Â**.

 [![switching between horizontal to vertical split mode in notepad  ][4]][4]